 Livedrive I HAVE NOW STOPPED USING THIS SERVICE DUE TO THEIR POLICY OF MAXIMISING THEIR PROFITS AND POOR CUSTOMER SUPPORT

-Carbonite is a cloud based back up service.
-I have, in the past, used a number of different free and low cost services but each has had it’s own problems; ranging from poor customer service to profit maximisation once you are looped in.
-Carbonite, for me, is the best solution I have ever used.
+Google Drive is a cloud-based backup service.
+I have, in the past, used a number of different free and low-cost services but each has had its own problems; ranging from poor customer service to profit maximisation once you are looped in.
+Google Drive, for me, is the best solution I have ever used.

 It comes at an annual cost of under £100 for the full version but I see this as an excellent investment in my business.
-It works in the background regularly comparing the files on your hard drive to those on the server.
-If something has been added, Carbonite will automatically upload it.
-If you have deleted any files from your hard drive then Carbonite will keep the deleted files for 30 days so you can recover them.
+By integrating it with Syncback Pro it works in the background regularly comparing the files on my hard drive to those on the server.
+If something has been added, Syncback will automatically upload it.
+If you have deleted any files from your hard drive then Google Drive will keep the deleted files for 30 days so you can recover them if required.

 So, my music is backed up securely in many ways to ensure total data security.
 I have one complete database stored in the following ways: